This post may contain affiliate links. Read our disclosure policy here.

 How to Serve Gluten-Free Gumbo

 You can serve this gluten-free gumbo the way you would regular gumbo, over rice, or with a side of potato salad.
 And thankfully, both rice and potato salad are gluten-free options as well.
+Not ready to serve it just yet?
+Read up on everything you need to know about freezing gumbo here.

 More Tips for Perfect Gluten-Free Gumbo